-166 158.
-Specifically, in order to ensure that a vehicle is equipped with an ESC system that meets the definition of "ESC System," the Contracting Party may ask the vehicle manufacturer to provide a system diagram that identifies all ESC components, a written explanation describing the ESC system's basic operational characteristics, and a logic diagram supporting the explanation of system operations.
-In addition, regarding mitigation of understeer, the Contracting Party may request [a discussion of the pertinent inputs to the vehicle computer or calculations within the computer and how its algorithm uses that information and controls ESC system hardware to limit vehicle understeer.
-(In appropriate cases, the Contracting Party might ask for additional data, including the results of a manufacturer's understeer testing.)] [an outline description of the pertinent inputs to the computer that control ESC system hardware and how they are used to limit vehicle understeer.]
-It is understood that much of the above information may be proprietary and would be submitted under a request for confidential treatment.
+- 156. Specifically, in order to ensure that a vehicle is equipped with an ESC system that meets the definition of "ESC System," the Contracting Party may ask the vehicle manufacturer to provide a system diagram that identifies all ESC components, a written explanation describing the ESC system's basic operational characteristics, and a logic diagram supporting the explanation of system operations.
+In addition, regarding mitigation of understeer, the Contracting Party may request an outline description of the pertinent inputs to the computer that control ESC system hardware and how they are used to limit vehicle understeer.
+It is understood that much of the above information may be proprietary and would be submitted under a request for confidential treatment. - 157.

-167 159.
 In sum, the above information would be expected to allow the Contracting Party to understand the operation of the ESC system and to verify that the system has the necessary hardware and logic for mitigating excessive understeer.
 This ensures that vehicle manufacturers are required to provide understeer intervention as a feature of the ESC systems, without delaying the life-saving benefits of the ESC gtr (including those attributable to understeer intervention).
-In the meantime, the Contracting Parties will monitor the progress of any additional research in the area of ESC understeer intervention and considering taking further action, as appropriate.
+In the meantime, the Contracting Parties will monitor the progress of any additional research in the area of ESC understeer intervention and consider taking further action, as appropriate. - 158.

-168 160.
 It is further noted that the understeer requirement is objective, even without a specific performance test.
 The definition of "ESC System" requires not only an understeer capability (part (2) of the definition), but also specific physical components that allow excessive understeer mitigation (part (1) of the definition).